 Take the time to explore all the options available in your community, from no- and low-cost clinics to annual specials offered by local offices.
 Call various dentists to compare prices and let them know your dental care needs.
 Also, consider joining a dental discount program, which can offer significant discounts through participating dentists for a low monthly or annual membership fee.

 Once you’ve done your homework and know what it’s going to cost to visit the dentist for a cleaning and exam every six months, place that figure into your monthly budget and be sure to set it aside so you’re not scrambling for funds when your appointment comes up.
+Learn more about dental discounts for seniors.

 3. Care for your oral health at home